Code-PaLOUsa/2019/README.md

 ### Speaker Instructions

-Please add your supporting materials for your session in a folder using your name dash and then the name of the session without any spaces.
+Please add your supporting materials for your session in a seperate folder.
+First create a folder for your name and then a folder for your presentation.
+Please do not include any spaces.
 For example:

-/ChadGreen-BuildingGreatLibrariesWithNetStandard
+/ChadGreen/BuildingGreatLibrariesWithNetStandard

 Then Update the list with your talk, in alphabetical order if you can.